RishiDeKayne/Undergraduate_coding_club/Week3.md

 Now we can make a version of this file for individuals with a spawning depth < 20m We use `awk` (which we will cover in more detail next week) to filter based on column 2 (indicated by `$2`) and then return all columns (`{print $0}`)
+If we only wanted specific columns we can specify those within the print statement with `$1` for column 1 etc.
 ```
 awk '$2 < 20 {print $0}' sample_info_tabs.txt
 ```